The Impossible Metric

 Small, But Significant

-'Ready Answer' by StaffSometimes small things make big impacts.
-Such a small thing was Simon of Cyrene's carrying of Christ's cross.
-Do we in God's church today consider our "smallness" to be a blessing or a curse?
+'Ready Answer' by StaffSometimes small things make big impacts, such as Simon of Cyrene's carrying of Christ's cross.
+Do we consider our 'smallness' to be a blessing or a curse?